What is business process automation? Benefits and uses

 Reduces errors

-Automating eliminates human errors like typos, miscalculating, and entering duplicates.
-For example, when the Canadian government moved to an Enterprise Data Centre, it prevented 20 critical issues from occurring annually.
+Automation eliminates common human errors like typos, miscalculations, and duplicate entries.
+When the Canadian government moved to an Enterprise Data Centre, it prevented 20 critical incidents from occurring annually, according to Shared Services Canada.

-This matters most in high-stakes areas like accounts payable, where a single mistake can trigger late fees or damage how you relate to suppliers.
+This matters most in high-stakes areas like accounts payable, where a single mistake can trigger late fees or damage supplier relationships.

-Automating streamlines workflows so teams work faster and coordinate better.
-For instance, after automating its payroll enquiry process, Public Services and Procurement Canada projected its advisors would be at least 30% more productive.
+Automation streamlines workflows so teams work faster and coordinate better.
+After automating its payroll enquiry process, Public Services and Procurement Canada projected its advisors would be at least 30% more productive.

-Real-world result: A global consumer goods company automated its food-processing and packaging lines.
-The result?
-The company became over 70% more productive when processing and 280% more productive when packaging, while consolidating into a single facility.
+A global consumer goods company automated its food-processing and packaging lines.
+The result: over 70% more productive in processing and 280% more productive in packaging, while consolidating into a single facility.
 Learn more in this McKinsey Insights article.

-Companies that automate intelligently save an average of 32% on operating costs, according to Deloitte.
+Companies that automate intelligently save an average of 32% on cost reduction, according to Deloitte.
+While automation requires an upfront investment, what you save long-term far outweighs the initial costs.

-While automating requires you to invest upfront, what you save long-term far outweighs hiring costs.
-Automated payroll systems, for example, calculate salaries and deposit directly without the admin overhead or costly mistakes that come with processing manually.
+Automated payroll systems, for example, calculate salaries and deposit directly without the admin overhead or costly mistakes that come with manual processing.

 Ways to identify processes to automate

 The best processes to automate are repetitive, rule-based, and time-consuming.
-Focusing on these areas first delivers the fastest return on what you invest.
+Focusing on these areas first delivers the fastest return on your investment.

 Recognize repetitive tasks

-Repetitive tasks that follow predictable steps are ideal to automate.
+Repetitive tasks that follow predictable steps are ideal for automation.
 They require few decisions and consume valuable employee time.

 Common examples include:

-- Entering data: Adding customer details, invoices, or what you transact to your system
+- Entering data: adding customer details, invoices, or transactions to your system

 Assess the ROI of automation

 Calculate your potential return on investment (ROI) before automating to justify upfront costs.
-Factor in how much labour you save, how efficiently you use time, and how much you reduce errors.
+Factor in labour savings, time efficiency, and error reduction.

-- Accounts payable: Speeds up how you process, reduces errors, and prevents late fees when you pay
+- Accounts payable: speeds up processing, reduces errors, and prevents late-payment fees

-- Managing inventory: Tracks stock in real time, prevents overstocking, and cuts carrying costs
+- Inventory management: tracks stock in real time, prevents overstocking, and cuts carrying costs

 Learn more about calculating ROI.